mastro35/thepythoncorner/_posts/2016-11-22-iterators-generators-python.md

 832040
 ```

-Please note that once we have consumed the generator, we can’t use it anymore because generators in Python can’t be rewound.
+Please note that once we have consumed the generator, we can't use it anymore because generators in Python can't be rewound.

-So, if after the code above we tried to print out all the sequence again, we won’t get any values.
+So, if after the code above we tried to print out all the sequence again, we won't get any values.

 ```python
     # since the sequence is over, we will not get any value here